Secaucus, New Jersey

 • Do not make your loved one feel stupid for falling for this scam; Tell them you also received mail like this and threw it away.

-These are difficult issues to tackle.
-Be respectful of your loved one's independence and years of living a successful life.
-Move slowly if change is needed and always imagine yourself in their shoes.
+These are complex issues to tackle.
+Be respectful of your loved one's independence and the years they have spent living a successful life.
+Move slowly if change is needed, and always imagine yourself in their shoes.
 After all...you might be there yourself, someday.
+Call us today to learn more.